Here are 5 emerging people-first leadership roles that improve employee experience and increase wellness across the healthcare industry...

 Wellness is the journey to becoming your best self physically and mentally.
 To envision the Chief Wellness Officer (CWO), think of a personal trainer and mindset coach for the entire organization.
 This person inspires, motivates, and encourages healthy habits to help employees reach their full potential, improving business results.

 Altogether, the CWO develops and executes long-term strategies employees can use that promote more positive lifestyles and work habits.
+The goal?
+To build others up.
 This leads to better engagement, resilience, and productivity, creating an overall culture of well-being.
+Sharing servant leadership principles, a CWO promotes a people-first culture that emphasizes the importance of empathy and compassion toward not just team members but also towards self.
 The CWO is essential because employee wellness is critical to overall performance.
-And just like our bodies need exercise, sunlight, and nutrient-dense foods to prosper, healthcare organizations need a CWO to thrive.
+Just like our bodies need exercise, sunlight, and nutrient-dense foods to prosper, healthcare organizations need a CWO to thrive.

 2. Chief Experience Officer